Most Famous Stadium in Madrid: Top 6 Picks

 3. Coliseum Alfonso Perez

-In the capital city of Madrid, there are not only two popular stadiums but the home ground of another well-known La Liga club is also located here.
+In Madrid’s capital city, there are two famous stadiums and the home ground of another well-known La Liga club.

 Coliseum Alfonso is the home ground of Getafe FC.
 The capacity of this stadium is 17,393.
 It is situated on the southern side of Madrid.

 Coliseum Alfonso Perez stadium is named after Spanish international player Alfonso Perez.
-However, the Spanish forward never played for Getafe but did born in the city.
+However, the Spanish forward never played for Getafe but was born in the city.

 The beautiful stadium of Coliseum Alfonso Perez was built in 1998.
-During that time the capacity was only 10,579, although later it was increased to 17,393.
+The capacity was only 10,579 during that time, but later it increased to 17,393.

 4. Campo De Futbol De Vallecas

 Campo De Futbol De Vallecas is the home ground of Spanish top-tier club Rayo Vallecano.
-The stadium is situated a bit far from the city center.
+The stadium is situated a bit far from the city centre.

 Seating capacity of Campo De Futbol is 14,505.
 It is a 47-year-old stadium built on 6th June 1976.

-Although, the unknown fact about the stadium is formerly it was the temporary home ground of Atletico Madrid.
+However, the unknown fact about the stadium is that it was the temporary home ground of Atletico Madrid.

-During the early 1940s when their home ground was destroyed due to Civil War in Spain.
+During the early 1940s, their home ground was destroyed due to the Civil War in Spain.

-Besides, hosting football games the stadium hosted significant programs and other small events as well.
+Besides hosting football games, the stadium hosted significant programs and other small events.

-While the basement of the football stadium is the home of the Madrid Chess Federation.
-However, still, now no such notable fixture has been played here.
+While the basement of the football stadium is the home of the Madrid Chess Federation, no such notable fixture has been played here.

 5. Municipal De Butarque

-CD Leganes used Municipal De Butarque as their home ground, and compete in the second tier of the Spanish football league.
+CD Leganes used Municipal De Butarque as their home ground and competed in the second tier of the Spanish football league.

-However, later, in 2016 when the home team was promoted to La Liga the capacity was increased.
+However, in 2016, when the home team was promoted to La Liga, the capacity was increased.

 The current capacity of the stadium is 12,454.
-Like the Campo De Futbol De Vallecas, here also no significant fixture takes place yet.
+Like the Campo De Futbol De Vallecas, no significant fixture has occurred here.

 6. Estadio Municipal De Santo Domingo

-A very small stadium in Madrid which is the home ground of Alcorcon.
+It is a tiny stadium in Madrid, which is the home ground of Alcorcon.
 Alcorcon compete in the Laila 2 division.

 Estadio Municipal De Santo Domingo has a seating capacity of just 5,100.
-It was established in 1999.
-Located at Alcorcon, Community in Madrid.
+Established in 1999, it is located at Alcorcon, Community in Madrid.

 The stadium is 12 miles away from the capital city of Spain.
-Real Madrid played a friendly match with the home team to celebrate the opening day of the stadium on 19th May 1999.
+Real Madrid played a friendly match with the home team to celebrate the stadium’s opening day on 19th May 1999.

-The stadiums not only host football games, they also host concerts and other popular sports.
+The stadiums host football games, concerts, and other popular sports.

-During the game of the home team, the stadium changes its colour and creates a deadly atmosphere for their opponents.
+During the home team game, the stadium changes its colour and creates a deadly atmosphere for its opponents.